 Allen grew up in a military family, spending his childhood a few years at a time in cities and towns all across our country.
-A true middle-class mutt, he is the product of suburban cul-de-sacs, rural countrysides, and all the places in between.
+A true middle-class mutt, he is the product of rural countrysides, suburban cul-de-sacs, and all the places in between.
 His mother was a nurse and his father handled outpatient care services for the United States Army Medical Command.
 They didn’t have a lot of money, but that helped them appreciate the things they did have even more.
 Sometimes that meant bike rides around the base or cannonballing into piles of autumn leaves; other times it meant creating makeshift sleds for the hills that led to the grocery-store alleyway behind the house they were living in.

 Like a lot of folks, Allen struggled in school, but he worked hard.
 With the support and advocacy of tireless public school teachers, he earned admission to the University of Texas.
-He spent his college years studying science, film, and foreign languages, meanwhile working jobs in stock rooms, unloading shipping boxes, and even filming professional wrestlers.
+He spent his college years studying science, film, and German, meanwhile working jobs in stock rooms, unloading shipping boxes, and even filming professional wrestlers.
 He spent two years commuting 90 miles a day for work before finding an opportunity to teach high schoolers about filmmaking in North Carolina.
-This experience planted the seed that would form Allen’s deeply rooted love of our incredible state and also inspired him to attend graduate school with hopes of becoming a film professor.
+This experience planted the seed that would form Allen’s deeply rooted love of our incredible state and also inspired him to attend graduate school with hopes of becoming a professor.

 It was at Boston University in the fall of 2007 when Allen met the strong, courageous, and kind woman who would soon become his partner in life.
 Becky and Allen were fast friends and soon inseparable.
 She was a journalist and photographer from South Carolina, a former college athlete, and a baseball fan who had the grit to root for the Yankees at Fenway Park.

 Allen and Becky scraped by, piecing together seasonal jobs, paying for rent and utilities with credit cards, and stretching what minimal groceries they could buy.
 Times were tough, but hardships are a good test of a person’s character and an opportunity to practice gratefulness.
-One snowy night near Christmas, Allen sat outside a free legal aid clinic he and Becky had attended for help fighting a former employer who was misclassifying employees and stealing wages.
+One snowy night near Christmas, Allen sat outside a free legal aid clinic he and Becky had attended for help fighting a former boss who was misclassifying employees and stealing wages.
 Mud-covered and dented but more galvanized than ever, he made a commitment that night to put his energy into making the world a better place and fighting for all the people who could not fight for themselves.

 He campaigned for a seat on the Charlotte Mecklenburg Schools Board of Education in 2017 with a forward-looking platform to tackle the interrelated systemic issues contributing to the opportunity gap between kids of different races and family income levels.
 The Charlotte Observer Editorial Board applauded Allen’s “thoughtfulness about CMS issues, as well as his desire to find new and innovative ways to bring equity to more schools.”
-His small, grassroots campaign mobilized more voters from more precincts than any similar school board campaign in the district in recent history.
+His small, grassroots campaign mobilized more voters than any similar school board campaign in the district in recent history.